-Around one in six people in the UK live with some form of hearing loss, mostly age related, and the problem is expected to worsen in coming years due to an ageing population.
+Around one in six people in the UK live with some form of hearing loss, mostly age-related, and the problem is expected to worsen in the coming years due to an aging population.

 The charity said that the new drugs could help alleviate some types of tinnitus, reduce hearing loss associated with middle ear infections, exposure to loud noises and counter-specific anti-cancer drugs that cause hearing loss.